kindelia/Kindelia/WHITEBOOK.md

 margin, blocks could be processed in a parallel fashion, and future improvements on the HVM and processors will improve this margin.

-Kindelia also has a hard ceiling on the state size, i.e., the size of its heap:
+K-Chan also has a hard ceiling on the state size, i.e., the size of its heap:

 ```
 bits_limit = 2048 * (block_number + 1)